rasmusab/officialcocktails/officialcocktails.com/content/cocktails/spritz.md

 ![](/cocktail-images/spritz.jpeg)

-## Directions for how to make a Spritz
+## Directions for how to make the Spritz

 1. Fill a white wine glass with ice.
 2. Pour 9 cl of Prosecco into the glass.